 That’s when I started looking into an app that would automatically split videos into 15-second segments that could be uploaded to an Instagram story consecutively, making it look as if it was one continual seamless clip.

 There are tons of apps in the App Store that can do that.
 Some are free.
 Some are expensive.
 Some literally try to scam you into buying an in-app purchase, some have watermarks, some have ads.
-None are perfect, but after spending some time with a few different ones, I think I have found the right balance of design, practicality, and price.
+None were perfect, so I decided we should create our own, which we did.

-Enters Long Stories… The app is completely free with limited ad support, which makes it totally bearable.
+Enters Long Story… The app is free to use with limited ad support, which makes it totally bearable.
 It doesn’t add watermarks to your videos, and it works flawlessly.
-However there is one big esthetic caveat: some of its buttons are somehow hidden, which I assume is just a bug that will be fixed in a future update.
+It’s also elegantly designed and very easy to use.

 How to post videos longer than 15 seconds to Instagram Story

-1) Download Long Stories and launch the app.
+1) Download Long Story and launch the app.

 3) Browse your library and choose a video longer than 15 seconds.
 Confirm this is indeed the video you want to slice by tapping Choose.

 4) The video will then be imported into the app, which will slice it into 15-second segments.
-As you can see on the screenshot below, the video length is 1 minute and 2 seconds, and it is being split into 5 segments (15+15+15+15+2).
+As you can see on the screenshot below, the video length is 63 seconds, and it is being split into 5 segments (15+15+15+15+3).

 6) The shorter clips are then saved to your library, and a confirmation message tells you the export is complete.

 7) You can now publish these 15-second clips to your Instagram story, making sure you are doing so in the right order.